ALAADROID/OOP-Bank-System/README.md

 ```

 ### 🛠️ Compilation
-To compile the program using an standard Java compiler (javac), navigate to your desired version folder and run:
+To compile the program using a standard Java compiler (javac), navigate to your desired version folder and run:

 ```bash
 javac *.java